How do I take control of someone else's computer using CMD?

 $ psexec \\192.168.122.66 -u Administrator -p 123456Ww ipconfig

 Method 2.
-Open Windows Remote Desktop with CMD
+Open Remote Desktop to control computer remotely with CMD

 How to remotely access another computer using CMD?
 You can use Command Prompt to evoke Windows Remote Desktop to remotely control another computer.
 But before this, please make sure you’ve set up Windows Remote Desktop properly.